rool80/GpioPI-Controller/README.md

 # GpioPI Controller
 Very easy to control GPIO pins and monitor GPIO states on Raspberry PI.
-- the controller allows you to switch the GPIO to "in", "out" or use the option to monitor temperature and humidity from DHT sensors.
+- the controller allows you to switch the GPIO to "**in**", "**out**" or use the option to monitor temperature and humidity from DHT sensors.
 - the controller has the option to set a webhook, which is activated when the value of the GPIO pin changes and calls the specified url address where it sells the current value of the pin.
 E.g.: webhook can be called to nodered and subsequent use of logic for automation directly in nodered...

 # Run